olincollege/SoftSysCompilingCaterpillars/reports/proposal.md

 ## Getting Started

-To begin this project, we will need to do extensive research into the workings of lexers, syntactic analysis, and semantic analysis.
-[FIT in WHICH PERSON IS DOING WHICH THING].
-We will synthesize our research into internal documentation for later reference.
-We will continue digging over the course of the project.
+To begin this project, we will need to do extensive research into the workings of lexers.
+To start off, we will all research the mechanics of lexers in a variety of resources.
+We will synthesize our research into internal documentation for later reference that could possibly be passed on as educational material for future iterations of this course.